 It is found abundantly in subtropical and tropical zones.
 This plant is available in Africa, Java, Australia, Sri Lanka, Southern parts of China, and India, but it is mainly cultivated in India.

 Shatavari is an excellent source of steroidal glycosides, saponins, sapogenins, and tannins.
 Apart from this also contain polyphenols, flavonoids, alkaloids (racemosol), amino acids, protein, and vitamins (3).

-Some of the Shatavari benefits are as follows
+Some of the Shatavari root benefits are as follows

 1. Good as a versatile female tonic